ClickSend/clicksend-mcp-server/README.md

 }

 ```
 After that, restart Claude Desktop to reload the configuration.
-If connected, you should see clicksend-send-sms when you click on the hammer icon
+If connected, you should see clicksend-send-sms when you click on the hammer icon.

 ## Example Interactions with Claude